 Getting the word out about his business remains a priority for Siegel.
 Perhaps it is Siegel’s first-hand knowledge of shaky job security and the pains of job loss that drive his tireless efforts.
 Here are some of the tools Siegel has applied with varied success:

-- Client referrals: The gold standard to drum up new business
+- Client referrals: These are the gold standard for drumming up new business.

 - Joining networking groups: Explore breakfast meetings at your local Rotary Club or Chamber of Commerce if you want to attract professionals.
-Siegel pays $350 in annual fees to join Business Networking International, a large business organization (www.bni.com).
-The small group meetings have one representative from each profession.
-Many business people are overweight and appreciate personal trainers for their know-how in paving the way to a healthier lifestyle.
+Siegel pays an annual fee to join Business Networking International, a large business organization (www.bni.com).
+The small-group meetings have one representative from each profession.
+Many businesspeople appreciate personal trainers for their know-how in paving the way to a healthier lifestyle.
 These meetings are great ways to establish rapport and trust.
-“Usually you get the people in your group first, which leads to referrals,” Siegel says.
+“Usually, you get the people in your group first, which leads to referrals,” Siegel says.
 The Internet is a great place to explore regional business networking groups.

 - Advertising on bulletin boards, via direct mailing, newspapers and magazines is likely to provide mixed results.
 In Siegel’s words, “Each attempt is an adventure.”

-- Offering discount package deals.
-Siegel’s package deal: Buy six sessions, get one free, has worked well for him.
+- Consider offering discount package deals.
+Siegel’s package deal—buy six sessions, get one free—has worked well for him.

 - Explore your area for prospective clients, and then go after that market.
 Siegel walked the neighborhood businesses to extend a personal invitation for a mixer at his gym.
-He feels the $150 spent on buying foods and drinks for each of the three mixers were a small price to pay for meeting nearly 100 prospects.
+He feels the money he spent on buying foods and drinks for each of the three mixers was a small price to pay for meeting nearly 100 prospects.

-- Create a Website.
-Hiring a Web designer to create a professional product with free educational content, such as motivational strategies, exercise tips and fitness articles from reputable sources can be a nice way for trainers to get the word out.
+- Create a website.
+Hiring a web designer to create a professional product with free educational content, such as motivational strategies, exercise tips and fitness articles from reputable sources, can be a nice way for trainers to get the word out.
 Besides stirring up interest, it can help keep existing clients accountable.
-Costs for Web design starts at about $200 and go up to thousands of dollars, depending on the complexity.
-Monthly maintenance cost is $20 and up.
+Costs for web design vary widely, depending on the complexity, and monthly maintenance cost is $20 and up.

 Even the best marketing campaigns can’t make up for a lack of experience.
-Siegel recommends that newly ACE-certified fitness professionals spend at least one year in apprenticeship before diving into self-employment.
+Siegel recommends that newly ACE Certified Professionals spend at least one year in apprenticeship before diving into self-employment.

-Says Siegel, “That’s because you want to learn what the business is all about and be sure this is what you want to do.
+“That’s because you want to learn what the business is all about and be sure this is what you want to do,” says Siegel.
 “Once you make that commitment you have to work your tail off and you will be successful.”